 At Parkland Memorial Hospital, our main teaching facility, on-call coverage is provided by a neurosurgery chief resident, two neurosurgery junior residents, and two general surgery PGY-1 residents.
 At the junior level, the neurosurgery residents share coverage with the two general surgery residents rotating on the service at any one time, resulting in the neurosurgical resident rotating on every third to fourth night.
 The chief resident is off every other weekend.
 Each PGY-2 and PGY-1 resident is off two weekends/month.

 At Zale Lipshy University Hospital, the chief resident, two senior residents, and a junior resident provide the coverage.
 Since this institution does not have an emergency room, no in-house coverage is required.
 The residents alternate and cover evenings on a weekly basis.
 Again, the chief resident is off every other weekend with the PGY-2 neurosurgery resident off two weekends/month.
 Senior residents are also off every other weekend.

-The Dallas VA Medical Center resident takes home call during the week and has every other weekend off.
+The Dallas VA Medical Center resident takes home calls during the week and has every other weekend off.
 The resident at Children’s Medical Center provides coverage every third week alternating with the two pediatric fellows.
 The resident is off call two out of three weekends.